 *iSelect’s partnered with Lifebroker to help you compare a range of Income protection Insurance policies.
 Not all policies are available at all times or in all areas.
 Any advice provided on this website is general in nature and does not consider your situation or needs.
 Please consider if any advice is appropriate for you before acting on it.
 Learn more.

 Save time and effort by comparing income protection with iSelect’s trusted partner Lifebroker*

 People are taking on a great deal of debt – which can put them in a precarious position.
 What if something happened to you and you were unable to meet your financial responsibilities?

-Some people choose to take out income protection to cover their expenses if they find themselves unable to work, while others choose mortgage protection.
-We look at the features of each to help you decide which might be the best option for you.
+Some people may choose to take out income protection to cover their expenses if they find themselves unable to work, while others choose mortgage protection.

 Income protection insurance covers your costs of living if you experience serious illness or injury that prevents you from being able to work.

 So how does it work?
 Put simply, you pay an ongoing premium based on your income and preferences.
 If you’re unable to work due to illness or injury you’ll be entitled to a payment that can be used to pay your bills, mortgage repayments and other costs including education and rehabilitation.

 If you compare income protection policies you’ll find a number of options.
 These generally include:

 It’s important to note the difference between the type of income protection fund described above and an ‘industry’ or ‘salary continuation’ fund that you may have been offered through your employer superannuation.
 While the income protection described here offers thorough cover, ‘salary continuation’ plans can be very basic.